KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Themes-Article.md

 You can inherit ``KeyboardStyle/ThemeBasedStyleService`` to customize themes even further, which lets you mix the benefits of themes and styles.

+> Note: This service is being replaced with the new ``SwiftUICore/View/keyboardTheme(_:context:)`` view modifier, which will make it possible to apply a theme without having to register a custom service.

 ## Settings